Lymphoedema is the accumulation of excessive amounts of protein-rich fluid resulting in swelling of one or more regions

 She has worked for many years for the Nelson-Marlborough DHB, specialising in ‘Women’s Health’ since 1995, after completing a Physiotherapy Diploma in Women’s Health.
 After completing Level 1 Management and Treatment of Lymphoedema in 2003, and later Level 2, she commenced running a Lymphoedema Clinic for the region.
 Yvonne also completed the Certified Lymphoedema Therapist Training in Colorado USA with Klose Lymphoedema Training, as preparation for running national courses in NZ.

-Yvonne has over eighteen years of experience in all aspects of Lymphoedema Management, organising and bringing presenters from Australia prior to starting Lymphoedema Consulting and Training in NZ.
-She is an ALA member (Australasian Lymphology Association) and for the last five years has been an ALA approved Course Provider, as well as being a part of the NLPR (National Lymphology Practitioners Register) since its inception.
+Yvonne has over 18 years of experience in all aspects of lymphoedema management, organising and bringing presenters from Australia prior to starting Lymphoedema Consulting and Training in New Zealand.
+She is an Australasian Lymphology Association (ALA) member and has been registered on the ALA National Lymphology Practitioners Register (NLPR) since its inception.